Congratulations, you've landed your first role as a manager! Now comes the really daunting part: meeting your team.

 If you've been brought in with a view to helping reduce staff turnover, do you know by how much?
 If you're heading up an entirely new department, then by what standards will your performance be measured?

-The only way you'll be able to hit the ground running is by having concrete goals in mind right from the start.
+The only way you'll be able to hit the ground running is by having concrete goals and clear KPIs in mind right from the start.

 As mentioned above, you'll probably want to spend a couple of weeks getting to know your team and getting a feel for how everything works, but you should aim to meet with your superior as early as possible and hash out exactly what needs to be achieved in the next 6–12 months so that you know what to focus on.